BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Delta validity limit

-Explanation: VDVL is the maximum change of a measured value before it is considered an unrealistic change.
-The change in measured values is recorded at every cycle of the application and compared to the VDVL limit.
+Explanation: `VDVL` is the maximum change of a measured value before it is considered an unrealistic change.
+The change in measured values is recorded at every cycle of the application and compared to the `VDVL` limit.
 Validity limits are placed to catch instrument errors that may otherwise create bad inputs to the application.
-If a delta validity limit is exceeded, the action is to either freeze the measured value at the last good value (VLACTION=0) or change the measured value by a maximum of VDVL in the direction of the bad measurement (VLACTION=1).
-Another way to minimize the impact of unrealistic changes in measurements is to set FSTATUS between 0 and 1 with values closer to 0 becoming insensitive to measurement changes.
+If a delta validity limit is exceeded, the action is to either freeze the measured value at the last good value (:ref:`vlaction`=0) or change the measured value by a maximum of `VDVL` in the direction of the bad measurement (:ref:`vlaction`=1).
+Another way to minimize the impact of unrealistic changes in measurements is to set :ref:`fstatus` between 0 and 1 with values closer to 0 becoming insensitive to measurement changes.

 .. _vlaction: